A decade-long construction project to allow for the continued supply of safe, high-quality drinking water in Metro Vancouver is 99 per cent complete.

 As the Seymour-Capilano Filtration Plant is higher in elevation than the Capilano Reservoir, excess pressure will be generated when treated water is returned through the treated water tunnel.
 Using a new energy recovery facility and its turbine, energy will be harnessed from the excess pressure.
 This energy will be used to partially offset the power requirements.

-How SupAnchor's self-drilling anchor bolts enhance geotechnical reinforcement in challenging terrains, ensuring safety and efficiency for global infrastructure projects.
+SupAnchor's self drilling anchor bolts provide critical geotechnical reinforcement in challenging infrastructure, ensuring stability and efficiency in tunneling and slope stabilization projects.